apache/spark/docs/sql-programming-guide.md

 val people: RDD[Person] = sc.textFile("people.txt").map(_.split(",")).map(p => Person(p(0), p(1).toInt))
 people.registerAsTable("people")

-val teenagers = sql("SELECT name FROM people WHERE age >= 10 && age <= 19")
+val teenagers = sql("SELECT name FROM people WHERE age >= 13 && age <= 19")

 // The results of SQL queries are themselves RDDs and support all the normal operations teenagers.map(t => "Name: " + t(0)).collect().foreach(println)
 {% endhighlight %}

 Note that Spark SQL currently uses a very basic SQL parser.
-Users that want a more complete dilect of SQL should look at the HiveQL support provided by `HiveContext`.
+Users that want a more complete dialect of SQL should look at the HiveQL support provided by `HiveContext`.

 ## Using Parquet